Moderate Dems breathe sigh of relief after Super Tuesday blunts Sanders

 “I do think that the fear of a [continued] Donald Trump presidency was weighing heavy on everybody,” Rep. Pramila Jayapal, D-Wash., said.
 "There was a lot of -- I would call it -- fear-mongering from some people who have power and platform to say Bernie Sanders will ... somehow destroy our country or destroy our House majority.
 I think people for real reasons had to make a decision and they took that into account and they voted.”

-Jayapal, a Sanders backer, faulted unnamed party leaders for scaring off voters and warned it could actually backfire on Democrats.
-"I also think it just shows a lack of leadership and, honestly, a lack of imagination to use those kinds of tactics."
+Jayapal, a Sanders backer, faulted party leaders, who she declined to name, for scaring off voters and warned it could actually backfire on Democrats.
+"I also think it just shows a lack of leadership and honestly a lack of imagination to use those kinds of tactics."

 President Trump, skilled at riling up dissension, has taken to calling the Democrats' efforts to stop Sanders a "coup."

-While Sanders' allies won't go that far, they acknowledge people in power are working against the Vermont senator.
+While Sanders' allies won't go that far, they acknowledge people in power are working against Sanders.

 CLICK HERE TO GET THE FOX NEWS APP